 Benefits to University of California, Irvine

 - Compared to other IT products evaluated, Netreo provides more operational flexibility, easier implementation and a better value for dollars invested.

-- 24x7x365 campus-wide monitoring of the up/down status of the entire network and 3,000 attached devices, including mission critical network components, core routers and switches, distribution level routers and switches, central e-mail services, central directory services, authentication services, VPN services, wireless access points, LAN servers, print servers and applications.
+- 24x7x365 campus-wide monitoring of the up/down status of the entire network and over 5,000 attached devices, including mission critical network components, core routers and switches, distribution level routers and switches, central e-mail services, central directory services, authentication services, VPN services, wireless access points, LAN servers, print servers and applications.